 What Do I Need to Do to Get a Real ID?

 The process for getting a Real ID compliant license or ID card starts with a visit to your local Department of Motor Vehicles.
-You will need to go in person (not online) to present proof of identity so that your DMV office can issue you an updated ID.
+Go in person (not online) to present proof of identity so that your DMV office can issue you an updated ID.

 In Virginia, for example, upgrading a driver’s license or ID card to meet Real ID requirements is pretty straightforward.
 It is very similar to obtaining a regular driver’s license or ID card.
 All applicants for a REAL ID compliant credential must provide the DMV with physical documentation of: